harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

-If you're curious, this is what the style component response looks like, it's pretty nifty.
+If you're curious, this is what the style component response looks like, some nifty for sure.

 ```js
 import {updateStyle} from "/vite/client"